 Clean Fairfax, and Fairfax County Recycling Program Grants for Area Schools and Environmental Clubs

 Fill out the application at the bottom of this page.

 Johnie Forte, Jr. was a valued member of the Board of Directors of Clean Fairfax Council.
 He believed that litter prevention and recycling were extremely important to the quality of life in Fairfax County, Virginia.

-The Johnie Forte, Jr. Memorial Environmental Education Grant is a joint program administered annually by the Clean Fairfax Council and the Fairfax County Department of Public Works (recycling and collections,) and is open to all Fairfax County Public and Private Schools and clubs and programs that reside in schools.
+The Johnie Forte, Jr. Memorial Environmental Education Grant is open to all Fairfax County Public and Private Schools and clubs and programs that reside in schools.

 * Funding for these grants is dependent on external funding sources and Clean Fairfax reserves the right to fund fewer grants and at lesser amounts if needed. *

-Please note: If you are asking for recycle bins for your school, please include a # of bins requested and the size desired.
+Please note: If you are asking for recycle bins for your school classrooms, please include a # of bins requested and the size desired.